anuradha9712/anuradha9712/README.md

 ## I am Anuradha Aggarwal.

-A Full-Stack developer who likes to explore new technologies, problem-solving, build projects 👩‍💻, and have a keen interest in web development & writing blogs ✍.
+A Full-Stack developer who likes to explore new technologies, problem-solving, build projects 👩‍💻, and have a keen interest in web development.
+I often write [blogs](https://anuradha.hashnode.dev/) to share my learnings with the developer community :writing_hand:.

 ## ⚡ Technologies: